yeoman/yo/readme.md

 ## Options

-Use the `--no-color` flag to disable colors.
+- `--no-color` flag to disable colors.

+- `--no-insight`/`--insight` to toggle anonymous [Insight](https://github.com/yeoman/insightb) tracking which helps us improve Yeoman.
+Using either of these flags on the first run will prevent you from being prompted about it interactively.
+The flags can also be used to change it later on.

 ## Contribute